ig3/srf/README.md

 #### New cards (seen/remaining)

 The counts of new cards seen in the past 24 hours and remaining to be seen.
-If there are cards remaining to be seen, this will be followed by an explanation of why a new card isn't presented now.
+If there are cards remaining to be seen.
+The new cards remaining is the current new card limit less new cards seen in the past 24 hours.
+The current new card limit is config.newCardLimit, reduced according to average study time.
+Study time is averaged over the past week (actual study time) and the coming week (estimated based on cards due).
+The limit is 100% of config.newCardLimit when average study time is less than 95% of config.studyTimeLimit.
+It is reduced to 0 when average study time reaches 105% of config.studyTimeLimit.

 #### Charts